 Dealing with Skeptical MLM Prospects

-What I look for in a prospect is someone who will sell themselves on the idea and put some thought into their buying decision.
+What I look for in a prospect is someone who will sell themselves on the idea and put some serious thought into their buying decision.
 Most people who rush into the business rush out of it!
+Why?
+What goes up must come down.
+Excitement never lasts.

-Most of the people I personally sponsor take me at least 10-20 follow ups before they join my team and most prospects don’t join until minimum 60 to 90 days from the first time I exposed them to the business.
+Most of the people I personally sponsor take me at least 10 to 20 follow ups before they join my team and most prospects don’t buy or join until minimum three to six months from the first time I exposed them to the business.

 If I only looked for people who are ready right now, I would be leaving a lot of money on the table.
 I would get frustrated and probably give up, because most people are not ready right now.

-One of my mentors once told me that in five years from now your best people will be people who told you NO many times before they joined.
+One of my mentors once told me that in five years from now your best people will be people who told you NO for several YEARS before they joined.
 Your best distributors will typically be the people who were the most skeptical at first.
 Food for thought.

 It took me a long time to understand that the best prospects are the ones who object. ~ Frank Bettger

 Prospecting sucks!
 Most people think so anyway.
-Truth be told, I personally hate prospecting.
+Truth be told, I hate prospecting.

 Some people blog.
 Some people use the three-foot rule.
 Some people set up at local events.
 Some people work their warm market.
 Some folks use social media.
 Some people buy leads and work the phones.
 I know successful people in our industry who use each of these methods.